risk-first/website/estimating/On-Story-Points.md

 > "I'm thinking a 5:  we're actually going to have to implement some new indexes on the database, so it's an optimisation issue.
 And there could be some locking problems around the Users table if we are running this update alongside everything else".

 What's happening here?
-We are basically _alerting each other to the risks and tasks we think are present_ on the project.
+We are basically _alerting each other to the risks and tasks we think are present_ on the story.
 That's the value the experience of the team and the developers brings to the table.

 ## The Story Point Estimate